neilbamb/neilbamb.github.io/_posts/2018-02-04-welcome-to-tauseef-blog.markdown

 # What is this site about?
-Starting a blog and creating an online presense, to share my learnings was always on my todo list.
-Finally today I decided to start doing it.
+Starting a blog and creating an online presence, to share my learnings which was always on my todo list.
+Finally, I decided to  it.
 I want to use this site as a place to share my experiences with interesting programing problem solving, hoping someone will benefit from the findings.